Links to banks, stocks, exchanges…

 Includes two contrasting candles with the same opening price.
 The model is an indicator of the continuation of the trend.

 In an uptrend, the first candle is black, and then a white candle appears with the same opening price (bullish pattern).
-In a downtrend, a white candle appears first, and then a black one with the same open price as the white candle (bearish pattern)
+In a downtrend, a white candle appears first, and then a black one with the same opening price as the white candle (bearish pattern).

 Doji

-Doji is a strong signal of a change in trend.
-As a reversal signal, Doji requires stronger confirmation at the bottom of the market than at the top.
+A doji is a strong signal of a change in trend.
+As a reversal signal, doji requires stronger confirmation at the bottom of the market than at the top.

 A very strong signal of a trend change at the top is a doji after a long white candle.

-Another very important doji is the tombstone doji.
+Another very important doji is the Tombstone Doji.
 Its opening and closing prices are equal to the daily low.
-Sometimes, it appears at the bottom of the market, but its special purpose is to signal the formation of a top.
+Sometimes, it appears at the bottom of the market, but its primary purpose is to signal the formation of a top.

 Three Stars